 Higher routes provide challenging areas for Gold groups and access to a triangle of DofE campsites.

-Campsite has capacity for several groups at any one time with space for supervisors to pitch away from group.
-A separate toilet and shower is also available for supervisors if required.
+The campsite has the capacity for several groups at any one time with space for supervisors to pitch away from the group.
+A separate toilet and shower are also available for supervisors if required.

-We have a spacious open-fronted farm shelter that can be used for preparation, cooking and eating in case of extreme foul weather conditions (if expedition permits).
+We have a spacious open-fronted farm shelter that can be used for preparation, cooking and eating in cases of extreme foul weather conditions (if expedition permits).